QuantConnect/Documentation/03-Algorithm-Reference/09-indicators.rst

 **History Request Warm-Up**

-Alternatively, we can request for historical data to update the indicator manually (see `Historical Data Requests <https://www.quantconnect.com/docs/algorithm-reference/docs/algorithm-reference/historical-data#Historical-Data-Historical-Data-Requests>`_).
+Alternatively, we can request for historical data to update the indicator manually (see :ref:`Historical Data Requests <algorithm-reference-historical-data>`).

 .. tabs::